 We had a safety meeting and went over road protocols for safe riding for any new people that might not have much group riding experience.
 I was impressed with the group and have already RSVP'd for another ride with them.
-If your in the North Texas area, DFW and surrounding areas, I would encourage you to take a ride with the group, you will love it.
+If you are in the North Texas area, DFW, and surrounding areas, I would encourage you to take a ride with the group, you will love it.
 I want to make mention that you can ride any brand or style of bike with Cowtown.
 It's about the ride and people, not the type of bike.

-The ride was planned with more than just riding to The Toad though, Randy, the road captain, stopped at a couple of cemeteries along the way to look for resting spots of fallen soldiers so he could add them to his list for the Cowtown Motorcycle Group Memorial Day run.
+The ride was planned with more than just riding to The Toad.
+Our road captain stopped at a couple of cemeteries along the way to look for resting spots of fallen soldiers.
+He wanted to add them to his list for the Cowtown Motorcycle Group Memorial Day run.
 They go to remote cemeteries and leave flags on the resting places of soldiers that may have been overlooked.
-The thoughtfulness of this moved me and gave me a good insight of the heart of this group.
+The thoughtfulness of this moved me and gave me a good insight into the heart of this group.
 We did the usual thing that bikers do upon arrival, talk about bikes, experiences, laugh, eat, get to know one another, etc. before heading out home.